dblock/slack-gamebot/DEPLOYMENT.md

 ```

 This will allow you to create a team via `POST /teams?game=pong&code=`, where the code is obtained via Slack OAuth workflow.
 You can make a website to onboard teams, see [playplay.io](https://github.com/playplayio/playplay.io) for an example.

+#### Database Backups

+MongoLab and MongoHQ ensure a system-level backup.
+You might find it handy to backup the data elsewhere occasionally.
+If you can run `rake db:heroku:backup[app]` locally as long as you can execute `heroku config --app=...` as well.
+This creates a `.tar.gz` file from a MongoDB database configured on the Heroku `app` application.